ConnorSweeneyDev/.config/readme.md

   themselves out.
 However if you get an error along the lines of `[LANGUAGE].so is not a valid Win32 app`, this means either your version of MinGW does not match your operating system or treesitter is using the wrong compiler for that specific language.
 After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
+- Noice &rightarrow; This should be installed at the same time as notify.nvim.
 - Coc &rightarrow; `after\plugin\coc.lua` requires treesitter to run, so install that first.
 After following the pattern, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is